 Did you know?

-Climb up to the top of the tower for a panoramic view of the city.
+Head to the top of Palazzo Vecchio’s defensive watchtower for a panoramic view of the city.
 The climb may be difficult for some, but the views from the top are well worth the effort.
-From the top of the tower, visitors can see the surrounding hills, the Duomo, and many other famous landmarks in Florence.
+From the top of the tower, survey the surrounding hills, Santa Maria del Fiore Cathedral’s red dome, Giotto’s Bell Tower, and many other famous landmarks.

 Take a guided tour to gain a deeper understanding of the history and significance of the Palazzo Vecchio Museum.
-These tours provide visitors with insight into the different chambers and artwork in the museum.
-The tours are available in several languages.
+These tours provide you with insight into the different chambers and artwork in the museum.
+They're available in several languages, catering to your chosen group size.

 Palazzo Vecchio is a magnificent fortress-palace that was built at the end of the 13th century.
-It was originally designed as a residence for the leaders of Florence, Italy.
-The building's architectural style is a mix of Romanesque, Gothic, and Renaissance elements, reflecting the changes in architectural fashion over the centuries.
+It was originally designed as a residence for the leaders and representatives of Florence’s citizens.
+The building's architectural style is a mix of Romanesque, Gothic, and Renaissance elements, reflecting the changes in artistic taste over the centuries.

 Yes, you are allowed to take photos inside Palazzo Vecchio, but flash photography is not allowed in some areas.
 Be sure to check the signs and listen to the instructions of the staff.